pallavi16-cs/Weather_Aggregator/README.md

 # Weather_Aggregator

-A beginner-friendly Python project that collects weather data from multiple sources and provides aggregated temperature, humidity, and weather conditions.
+A beginner-friendly Python project that fetches weather data from multiple mock APIs, normalizes the responses, handles API failures, and calculates average temperature, humidity, and the most common weather condition.